 Bananas are a funny fruit.
 Some people like them, and some people don’t.
-If you happen to be one of those who likes bananas, then you probably would like to know how to enjoy them best.
+If you are one of those who like bananas, then you probably would like to know how to enjoy them best.

 How To Store Bananas

 If you purchase bananas when they haven’t ripened yet(green), then it’s best to store them in a kitchen cabinet.
 If it’s not possible, then you can leave them on a kitchen counter that doesn’t get much sunlight.
-This helps to slowly ripen them.
+This helps to ripen them slowly.

-If you would like to ripen them a bit faster, you can simply put the bananas in a brown paper lunch bag and close the top(folding it over).
+If you want to ripen them a bit faster, you can simply put the bananas in a brown paper lunch bag and close the top(folding it over).
 Bananas emit ethylene gas which aids in the ripening process.
-Using a closed brown paper bag keeps the ethylene gas in the bag and takes a few days off of the wait.
+A closed brown paper bag keeps the ethylene gas in the bag and takes a few days off of the wait.

 When it comes to ripe bananas, it is best to refrigerate them.
 While you can leave them out in the open at room temperature, they will not last that long.
 After a couple of days, you’ll notice the flesh becoming softer and more black spots covering the bananas.
 Use your best judgment as to whether you should throw them out.